dsent/bullet-addons/README.md

 5. Save your changes (click "Save" at the top of the custom code area).
 6. Publish your site (click "Publish" at the top right of the dashboard).

-If you want to use multiple addons, just paste them one after another in the same CSS and JS areas.
-They have large header and footer comments to make it easier to find where each addon starts and ends in order to update or remove them later.
+To use multiple addons, paste them one after another in the same CSS and JavaScript areas.
+Large header and footer comments make it easy to identify where each addon begins and ends for future updates or removal.

-Each script is designed to be self-contained.
-If a script depends on another, this will be noted in its comments and readme.
-In this case, it's recommended, but not strictly required, to paste the dependencies first.
+Each script is self-contained.
+Dependencies, if any, are noted in the script's comments and README.
+When present, put dependencies first (this is not a strict requirement as the scripts will try to wait for the requirements to become available, but I still recommend it for clarity).

 ## Configuration and Customization

-Some scripts have configuration options.
-These are usually grouped at the top of the file, or, in some cases, a particular section within the file.
-You can just edit these values in the script to change the default behavior for the entire site.
+Some scripts include configuration options, typically grouped at the top of the file.
+Edit these values to change the default behavior for your entire site.

-You can also add some scripts to specific pages instead of globally, if you want.
-To do that, you can add CSS and JS to the page's own custom code areas ("Pages" in the left sidebar → select the page → "Code" at the top of the left sidebar → select "Current Page").
-This way, a script and styles will only apply to that page.
+You can also apply scripts to specific pages instead of globally by adding CSS and JavaScript to individual page code areas ("Pages" in the left sidebar → select page → "Code" → "Current Page").

-However, maintaining page-specific scripts is a chore.
-That's why most of my scripts allow per-page configuration using special HTML markers.
-This is **the recommended way** to configure the scripts.
+However, maintaining page-specific scripts is cumbersome.
+That's why most scripts support per-page configuration using special HTML markers, which is **the recommended approach**.
+You can add the script to your site globally and then add specific blocks to your source Notion pages to enable or disable features or change settings.

-These markers are added using a code block with a special caption `bullet:HTML` (see [Embed HTML inside Notion](https://bullet.so/docs/embed-html-inside-notion/) in Bullet documentation for details).
+Add these markers using a code block with the caption `bullet:HTML` (see [Embed HTML inside Notion](https://bullet.so/docs/embed-html-inside-notion/) in Bullet documentation).
+For details, refer to each script's readme file and comments.

-**Tip:** You can simplify marker usage by creating a synced block in Notion (e.g. in a template page of your master pages database), and then copy-syncing it wherever you need it.
-Note that if you edit a synced block, it changes all copies of it, so if you want different configurations, create separate synced blocks for each of them.
+**Tip:** Create synced blocks in Notion (e.g., in a template page) and copy-sync them where needed.
+Remember that editing a synced block changes all copies, so this only works for **identical** configurations.
+If you need a few different configurations, create separate synced blocks for each.

-Most marker blocks can be empty and will be invisible on the page, so you can place them anywhere.
+Most marker blocks can be empty and invisible, so it's safe to place them anywhere on the page.

-Some markers affect the blocks coming after them, or the parent block they are in, so read the documentation for each script.
+Some markers affect subsequent blocks or their parent block—check each script's documentation for details.

 An example of a marker block on a Notion page:

 ![A screenshot of a Notion page with custom HTML marker before a list](img/sample-html-marker.png)

-The above marker prevents the list below it from rendering its list of views as tabs and forces it to render as a default dropdown list.
+This marker prevents the list below it from rendering as tabs and forces it to display as a default dropdown list.
+The marker doesn't affect other lists or other database views on the page.

 ## Licensing and Contributions

-- The repo is licensed under a [MIT license](LICENSE).
+- This repository is licensed under the [MIT license](LICENSE).
-- If you want a different license, you can [contact me](#author-and-contact).
+- For different licensing options, please [contact me](#author-and-contact).
 - Contributions are welcome.
-Please open issues or PRs against the public package; sensitive site-specific bits will not be accepted into the published package.
+Open issues or submit pull requests to the public repository.
+Site-specific or sensitive content will not be accepted.

 ## Security & Privacy

 - Do not commit secrets or site-specific credentials.
-The public package will contain only static CSS and small client-side scripts that do not require server credentials.
+This repository contains only static CSS and client-side scripts that require no server credentials.

 ## Roadmap / Next Steps